Research

 PIs: Dr. Patrick Davies and Dr. Melissa Sturge-Apple

-Currently, I hold an NIH NRSA F31 fellowship, which supports my independent research examining developmental risk mechanisms associated with callous-unemotional (CU) traits and externalizing problems in early childhood (e.g., physiological regulation, attentional biases, family adversity).
-Through this work, I am building a research program aimed at understanding the emergence of aggression and CU traits within the broader familial context, while continuing to contribute to the lab’s longitudinal projects on children’s socio-emotional adjustment.
+During graduate school, I was secured an NIMH NRSA F31 fellowship, which supported my independent research examining developmental risk mechanisms associated with callous-unemotional (CU) traits and externalizing problems in early childhood (e.g., physiological regulation, attentional biases, family adversity).
+Through this work, built a research program aimed at understanding the emergence of aggression and CU traits within the broader familial context, while continuing to contribute to the lab’s longitudinal projects on children’s socio-emotional adjustment.

 The Children’s Agenda | https://thechildrensagenda.org/